 The InterContinental Hotels Group is an urban resort with a huge alfresco swimming pool and a spectacular troika of Infinity spa pools overseeing the harbour.
-This pool has proven to be the fantastic image for the whole world.
+This pool has proven to be a fantastic image for the whole world.
 Keeping aside the space-starving standards of Hong Kong, this pool has proven to be the largest for international private lodge standards.
-Alongside this stunning pool is snuggled, secluded sunbathe area where you can have Sauna, Jacuzzi, massage and steam shower facilities.
-On the right side of pool is very beautiful spot decorated with trellises which has been used for parties many-a-times by various celebrities.
+Alongside this stunning pool is snuggled, a secluded sunbathing area where you can have Sauna, Jacuzzi, massage and steam shower facilities.
+On the right side of the pool is a very beautiful spot decorated with trellises which have been used for parties many-a-times by various celebrities.

 However, if you can’t afford to stay at the Presidential suite during your trip, the rest of hotel is also good and not too tattered.
 Most of the rooms in other suites also have beautiful and exotic views, and altogether embrace first-class customer service at InterContinental.

 This is an exquisite Presidential suite which is most remarkable in whole Asia and one of the largest suites in Hong Kong, at 7,000 square feet.
 It has 2,500 square feet terrace with zero-edge swimming pool, from where one can gaze Victoria Harbour and Hong Kong Island.